spacetelescope/jwst/docs/jwst/wfss_contam/description.rst

 By default, each source is simulated with a spectrally flat flux model - that is, the flux at every wavelength is taken directly from the direct image pixel values.
-When the step argument ``--polyfit_degree`` is set to an integer *N*, the step fits a more flexible spectral model to each source.
+When the step argument ``--polyfit_degree`` is set to an integer ``N``, the step fits a spectral model to each source.
 The procedure is:

-1. In addition to the standard flat-spectrum simulation (the constant, degree-0 term), *N* additional grism-frame images are simulated for each source, where for the ith simulation from ``i=1`` to ``i=N``, the spectral flux distribution is assumed to follow the ith order Legendre polynomial.
+1. In addition to the standard flat-spectrum simulation (the constant, degree-0 term), *N* additional grism-frame images are simulated for each source, where for the *i*th simulation from *i* = 1 to *i* = *N*, the spectral flux distribution is assumed to follow the *i*th order Legendre polynomial.
 Legendre polynomials were chosen because they form an orthogonal basis set, which makes the fitter prefer smaller coefficients instead of oscillating large positive and negative coefficients.
    Recall that each dispersed-image pixel represents